Evil Laugh

-Evil Laugh is a 1986 American slasher film directed and starring Dominick Brascia, Jr. and stars Myles O'Brien, Jerold Pearson, and Kim McKamy.
-The film is about a group of medical students attacked by a masked killer while repairing a building over the weekend.
+Evil Laugh is a 1986 American slasher film directed and starring Steven Baio, Kim McKamy, Tony Griffin, Jody Gibson with Johnny Venocur and Dominick Brascia, Jr. The film is about a group of medical students attacked by a masked killer while repairing a building over the weekend.

 Plot

 A decade ago, an orphanage has been rebuilt after being burned down following accusations of child molestation and abuse from the building's custodian.
-A group of medical students is brought in by pediatrician-turned-doctor to rebuild the building as a foster home, while a psychotic masked assailant stalks them.
+A group of medical students are brought in by a pediatrician-turned-doctor to rebuild the building as a foster home, while a psychotic masked assailant stalks them.